j-seixas/GravityGuy/README.md

 To setup the project import it as a gradle project.
 It should sync all the libraries needed and should work.

 * ### App Installation
 To install the app run the .apk file in your mobile.
 You should have the option for "Unkown Sources" in settings to be able to install it.
-You can also go to https://play.google.com/store/apps/details?id=com.lpoo.gravityguy and install it.
+Download it here: https://github.com/myownxdeath/LPOO1617_T3G4_GravityGuy/releases/download/1.0/android-release.apk

 ## **Project Features**